historic-trails/website/sites/fort-larned-national-historic-site.md

   image-url="medicine-lodge-treaty.jpg"
   source-url="http://www.abajournal.com/magazine/article/october_28_1867_medicine_lodge_treaty_is_signed"
 %}
+With the continued fighting on the plains, the US government decided that it would be in their best interest to resolve the situation diplomatically.
 In the fall of 1867, tribal leaders from all the Great Plains tribes agreed to meet at Medicine Lodge Creek, in southern Kansas.
 Preliminary talks began at Fort Larned, and after they had gathered, the peace commission left for Medicine Lodge Creek on October 13.
 In a process that has been repeated throughout the US since the signing of the Indian Removal Act, all of the Native American leaders signed treaties to give the United States their land in exchange for reservations further west, as well as a large amount of gifts and annuities.

 Fort Larned ended up being the shipping point for all of these gifts.
-The amount given was so much that it took about a month just for the goods to be organized and shipped to the post at Medicine Lodge Creek.
+The amount was so massive that it took about a month just for the goods to be organized and shipped to the post at Medicine Lodge Creek.

 ## Last Years In The Military
 With these new treaties in place, the majority of the Native Americans in Kansas had been removed, and Fort Larned became much less useful to the military.
 The expeditions of Generals [Sheridan](https://en.wikipedia.org/wiki/Philip_Sheridan#Indian_Wars) and Custer came through the Midwest soon afterwards, and completely wiped away any further resistance by the natives.

-In 1868, Fort Larned’s annuity distribution center was closed, as there were no one left to pay annuities to.
-The fort stayed operational for about ten more years, but the garrison was reduced to only a couple hundred soldiers.
+In 1868, with no one left to pay annuities to, Fort Larned’s annuity distribution center was closed.
+Its job as a site of diplomacy to Native American tribes had come to an end.
+The fort managed to stay operational for about ten more years, but the number of troops stationed there was greatly reduced.
 Over this time, operations slowly wound down, until the fort was abandoned in 1878.

 ## Fort Larned as a National Historic Site
-Between 1878 and 1884, Fort Larned was left to the elements, and with the help of looters and scavengers, slowly detiorated.
+Between 1878 and 1884, Fort Larned was left to the elements, and with the help of scavengers, slowly detiorated.
 However, in 1884 the land was sold at an auction and quickly passed through the hands of several owners, and the fort was converted into a ranching operation.
 The barracks were converted into barns, new silos and corrals were built, and many of its more temporary structures were demolished.
 By 1960, the site had been turned from a rough military outpost into a stylish, cultivated ranch.
 It remained as such until its adoption as a National Historic Site in 1964.[^NRHP9]

 Since then, the National Park Service has tried its best to revert these changes.
 All of the new ranch structures have been taken down, and the only buildings left are the few permanent buildings that the military built in the 1860's.